How to Build an Automated Invoice Processing System Using LeapOCR

 print(f"Processing complete: {len(result.pages)} pages")

-The Python SDK also supports progress callbacks with PollOptions:
+The Python SDK supports progress callbacks via PollOptions:

 from leapocr import PollOptions